-Besides getting all the free travel benefits (hotels, meals), tour guides and tour directors make approximately $250–$350 per day (that includes salary, gratuities and commissions).
-Watch this video for more info.
+Besides getting all the free travel benefits (hotels, meals) tour guides and tour directors make approximately $150 – $350 per day (that includes salary, gratuities and commissions).
+See the ITMI Video for more detail.

 13. Do I need a certification to be a Tour Guide or Tour Director? ⤸

-Most tour companies prefer tour guides and tour directors to have certification.
-This indicates they have graduated from an intensive two-week program such as ITMI’s Tour Guide / Director Certification Program, where they’ve built the foundation they need to be reliable and successful.
-We believe this is not something that can be learned on line.
-If looking at two otherwise equal candidates, tour companies typically will select the one who is certified.
-Finding work as a tour guide or tour director without certification can be challenging.
-Most tour companies do not post jobs; they prefer to contact ITMI to send out job leads or receive resumes personally.
+Most tour companies prefer Tour Guides and Tour Directors to have certification which means that they have gone through an intensive two week program like ITMI to learn the skills and foundations of touring and hands on training.
+We believe that this is not something that can be learned on line.
+However, you do not need to be certified to lead a tour but most tour companies prefer it and if looking at two equal candidates will typically select the one with the certification.
+Finding work as a Tour Guide and Tour Director without certification can be challenging.
+Most Tour Companies do not post jobs, they prefer to contact ITMI to send out job leads or receive resumes personally.
 In fact, we send out job leads to our graduates practically on a daily basis.

 14. How many tour companies employ ITMI graduates? ⤸

 For almost 40 years we have worked with hundreds of tour operators that have hired ITMI graduates.
-Here is a short list of a few of the companies we have partnered with: Adventures by Disney, Tauck, Rick Steves’ Europe, Collette, Globus Family of Brands, Worldstrides, Trafalgar, Abercrombie & Kent, National Geographic Travel, Princess Cruises, Gate 1 Travel, and Viking Cruise Lines, plus many more.
+Here is a short list of a few of the companies we have partnered with: Adventures by Disney, Tauck, Rick Steves’ Europe, Collette, Globus Family of Brands, Worldstrides, Trafalgar, Abercrombie & Kent, National Geographic Travel, Princess Cruises, Gate 1 Travel, Viking Cruise Lines and many more…

 15. How Do I Apply? ⤸

-Fill out our online application here.
-There is no application fee and no commitment.
-After receiving and reviewing your application, one of our team members will contact you to answer any questions and schedule a convenient time for a telephone or Skype interview.
-We’ll discuss your qualifications and answer any questions you might have regarding tour guiding, directing, or the ITMI program.
+The Online Application can be submitted directly from our web site.
+The application does not commit you to anything nor cost you anything.
+After receiving and reviewing your application, one of our team will contact you to answer any questions and set up a convenient time for a telephone or skype interview to discuss your qualifications and answer any questions you might have regarding tour guiding, directing or the ITMI program.

 16. Do I have to make a special trip to San Francisco for my personal interview? ⤸

-No, most interviews are done by phone or Skype since our students come from all over North America and across the world.
-Interviews are about a half hour.
+No, most interviews are done by phone or Skype since our students come from all over North America and the World.
+Interviews are approximately half an hour.
 We recommend you take a look at our videos prior to your phone call, they answer many initial questions and may bring up additional questions you can discuss with an instructor.